 Finishing the wood: To protect the kiln dried wood from climatic changes and prevent it getting stained or dirty, we recommend the wood surfaces be waxed or sealed.
-The Silver Beech tree is a native of New Zealand and has a lovely variety of colour and grain.
+Beech has a lovely variety of colour and grain.
 For a silky smooth finish, use Ashford Finishing Wax Polish to enhance the natural colours and character of this timber.
 However please do this after assembly to ensure the glue adheres to the wood.